What is Applied Music?

 Students must pass an audition in order to take part in the Applied Music program.
 Auditions take place at the beginning of each semester.
 Students who are not selected will be encouraged to reapply the following semester and will have other options to fulfill the AA degree requirement.
 Please note that MUIVI 410 is necessary for those who wish to transfer to a four-year institution.

 - You must be registered as a declared Music Major.
-If you have questions about the major, please email the Music Department Chair, Professor Kurt Erickson at email@example.com.
+If you have questions about the major, please email the Music Department Chair, Professor Max Kiesner at email@example.com.

 - You must be enrolled in Music Theory, or have completed the Music Theory cycle.
 Please be aware that the first two semesters of Music Theory require a basic piano proficiency or remedial enrollment in a piano class.
 You will not be allowed to remain in Music Theory if you do not meet that level of experience or are enrolled in a piano class.

 - You must take Applied Music (MUIVI 410) no less than four times.
-If you are accepted, you will attend a private lesson with a private instructor that CRC secures and attend a weekly recital hour class held on Wednesday afternoons at 3:30 pm taught by Professor Omari Tau (Williams).
+If you are accepted, you will attend a private lesson with a private instructor that CRC secures and attend a weekly recital hour class held on Wednesday afternoons starting at 4:00 pm.
 You will be expected to perform in a student recital near the end of the semester which will serve as your jury to continue in the course.

 Questions about eligibility or registering for auditions?
-Contact Professor Omari Tau (Williams) at firstname.lastname@example.org.
+Contact Professor Omari Tau at firstname.lastname@example.org.

 About the Auditions

-- Prepare the D Major, B Melodic Minor and Chromatic scales from the CBDA website.
+- Prepare the Db Major, Bb Melodic Minor and Chromatic scales from the provided audition scales.
 Guitarists should use the Mallets scales.
 Many students do fine on their audition piece but poorly on the scales.
 Please take the time to learn these well, and perform them at the requested tempo with the correct rhythms.

 Download the scales.